The IT Freelance Market In Germany – Market Insights [Update 2024]

 In terms of vacation days, the average number of days that freelancers take off in a year was found to be 27.
 On the other hand, full-time employees in Germany are entitled to a minimum of 20 vacation days per year.

-In last year’s study, freelancers confirmed that it doesn’t really matter for them if it’s Saturday, Sunday, or a national bank holiday.
+In previous studies, freelancers confirmed that it doesn’t really matter for them if it’s Saturday, Sunday, or a national bank holiday.

 40% of freelancers confirmed that they work on Saturdays and 21% also work on Sundays.